Brian Dooreck MD

 Is endoscopic therapy, rather than surgical therapy, a treatment option for gastroesophageal reflux disease (GERD)?

-As more and more patients are interested in stopping chronic medical therapy with proton pump inhibitors (PPIs)—endoscopic therapy for the treatment of gastroesophageal reflux disease (GERD) is evolving.
+As more and more patients are interested in stopping chronic medical therapy with proton pump inhibitors (PPIs)—endoscopic therapy for treating gastroesophageal reflux disease (GERD) is evolving.

 Patients are also looking for alternatives to traditional antireflux surgery.

-Both of the above are based on concerns raised about side effects and complications of the long-term use of PPIs, or surgery itself in the short and long-term.
-For more, you can read a past post on the Safety of Proton Pump Inhibitors (PPIs).
+Both of the above are based on concerns raised about side effects and complications of the long-term use of PPIs or surgery in the short and long term.
+You can read a post on the Safety of Proton Pump Inhibitors (PPIs).

 What is the goal of endoscopic therapy for GERD?

-The goal of endoscopic therapy or surgical treatment of GERD is to strengthen the barrier to acid reflux.
+Endoscopic therapy or surgical treatment of GERD aims to strengthen the barrier to acid reflux.
 That "barrier" is the lower esophageal sphincter (LES).
-When not working normally, it allows gastroesophageal reflux to occur.
+When not working usually, it allows gastroesophageal reflux to occur.
 Reflux is the stomach acid that goes back up into the esophagus.
-That is what causes the symptom if heartburn.
+That is what causes the symptom of heartburn.

 The goal of endoscopic therapy or surgical treatment of GERD is to strengthen the barrier to acid reflux.